isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 # Remaining questions and futures

-We've thought about representing load balancers/reverse proxies, e.g an F5, to make rolling deployments, blue green deployments etc easier to visualise.
-But they aren't a Deployment Target.
-They feel more like a Machine where we'd want to execute a script.
-_Non-targets section above may address this now_

 Roles would be on the DeploymentTarget, not the machine.
-If we get to making Roles a first class thing, should they be able to say "I can be used on these target types!", e.g. so "DB installer" can only be used on a SQL target and not an IIS target.
+If we get to making Roles a first class thing, should they be able to say "I can be used on these target types!", e.g. so "DB" can only be used on a SQL target and not an IIS target.
 The next piece in this is for the steps to know which target types they support, and therefore which roles to display.
 Would this then even mean that roles could become optional?
 E.g. if the step didn't specify a role then it'd deploy to all targets of the correct type in the environment.

 How should scopes like Environment and Tenant work?
 It feels like they belong to DeploymentTargets for non-Tentacle/SSH things.
 But for Machines should we also be able to constrain to say "Only deployment targets for Production for TenantA can use this machine"?
-It doesn't sound unreasonable, but will the complexity/headaches it will add be worth it?
+It sounds reasonable, but will the complexity/headaches it will add be worth it?